Hubig's Pies: History

-Hurricane Katrina aftermath

 When the city of New Orleans was struck by Hurricane Katrina in August 2005, the bakery's ventilation system, an exterior wall, and the roof were damaged.
 Production of Hubig's pies was halted and did not start again until more than four months later, January 4, 2006, after the neighborhood had clean water, reliable electricity, and sufficient gas pressure.
 Hubig's pies increased slightly in cost after the storm, and the variety of flavors offered changed.
 About 30,000 hand-sized pies were made a day to be delivered on the next day.

-Fire and delayed re-opening efforts
+Fire and relocation

 On July 27, 2012, a fire broke out at the bakery.
 Flames were seen coming from the front of the building at about 4:30 a.m.
 The fire grew to five alarms, engulfing the factory.
 A little more than an hour after the first firefighters arrived, the facade of the building crumbled.
 No one was hurt, but the facility was a total loss.
-Co-owner Andrew Ramsey originally said he planned to rebuild and resume production as soon as possible, and in 2013, the city approved plans by Hubig's to build a factory in a new location.
+Andrew Ramsey originally said he planned to rebuild and resume production as soon as possible, and in 2013, the city approved plans by Hubig's to build a factory in a new location.
 The efforts eventually stalled, however, before any construction work had started.
 In 2014, Ramsey stated that he could not "give [...] even a tentative date" for a return of Hubig's, because the company's owners were "not in concert about how to proceed".
 He added that while he himself would favor a re-opening, he had "no control over whether that happen[ed]."

 In April 2015, the New Orleans City Planning Commission approved plans to construct residential buildings on the site of the former Hubig's Pies factory.